BetterCodeHubTraining/Edu-Pack/PITCHME.md

 ### Introducing
 ## Better Code Hub - Education Pack
-#### by Software Improvement Group SIG
+#### by Software Improvement Group (SIG)

 ---

-## Teaching Code Quality?
+## Code Quality Education?

-<span class="primary">A hinder or a help?</span>
+<span class="primary">A hindrance or help?</span>

-Generally students and developers alike think that paying attention to Code Quality hinders them.
-While writing maintainable and thus future-proof code is of paramount importance to society
+Generally speaking, both students and developers alike see code quality as something that gets in the way of their work.
+On the other hand, web pioneers like Marc Andreessen believe that writing maintainable, future-proof code is of paramount importance to society.
-(ref Marc Andreessen).

 +++